mehtaharsh16/daniel.feldroy.com/stories/man-of-destiny.md

 “Who could that be?”
 Amra wondered.
 He slid his bare feet off the chest and stomped over to the door.
 He flung it open and yelled, “What?”

 At Amra's fierce appearance, the knocker skipped back, fear in his eyes.
-He was dressed like a farmer, in linen torn by claws no mortal beast would have.
+He was dressed like a farmer, in linen torn by claws.

 “Well?”
 Amra demanded.